badrmarani/case-study-pfizer-market-coverage/README.md

 The optimization considered both fixed and flexible assignment models, including partial sharing of bricks and scenarios with increased demand or office relocations.

+More technical details, formulations, and visualizations can be found in the [slides here](case_study_pfizer_slides.pdf).

 ## Implementation

 The optimization models were implemented in Python using the **Gurobi solver**.
 The code is available is [case_study_pfizer_solver.ipynb](case_study_pfizer_solver.ipynb).